grantwilk/px4_params_diff/README.md

-# PX4 Parameter Diff
+# PX4 Parameter Differ

-This script compares two PX4 `.params` files and exports the differences to a CSV file.
+A differ script compares two PX4 `.params` files and exports the differences to a CSV file.

 ## Usage